lcwheeler/lcwheeler.github.io/publications.md

 #### 2022
 <hr>

 Sinnott-Armstrong M, Deanna R, Pretz C, Harris J, Dunbar-Wallis A, Liu S, Smith SD, **Wheeler LC\*** (2021).
-How to approach the study of syndromes in macroevolution.
+How to approach the study of syndromes in macroevolution and ecology.
 Ecology and Evolution (A version of this article is also available at [EcoEvoRxiv](https://ecoevorxiv.org/bt2km/))

 #### 2021